 A Pentatonic Major scale

-A pentatonic scale for guitar presented by diagram.
+A pentatonic scale for guitar.

 The A Pentatonic Major is a five-note scale.
 The diagram shows a fingerboard with the scale notes.
 Darker color marks the root notes, which are A tones.
 In the two-octave pattern, the first root note is on the 6th string, 5th fret.